elmarx/ansible-mysql-query/README.md

 Install
 -------

-Just put `mysql_query` into your library directory, or somewhere else in your module paths.
+Install via ansible-galaxy, *ansible-galaxy install zauberpony.mysql-query*, or manually put this repository into your *roles_path*.

 Development setup